111pontes/xr-pl2/README.md

-# Cisco IOS XR Programmability Lab 2
+# Cisco IOS XR Programmability Lab
-This lab uses Cisco IOS XR native, IETF and OpenConfig YANG models to interact with NETCONF and Google RPC agents running on Cisco IOS XR.
-In addition, it includes simple Python scripts and Ansible playbooks that use model-driven APIs to dramatically simplify network programmability and automation of Cisco IOS XR.
+This lab provides hands-on experience with the programmability infrastructure in Cisco IOS XR.
+This new infrastructure allows you to manage a device with great flexibility in terms of models, encodings and transport options.
+In this lab, you will use XR native, IETF and OpenConfig YANG models to interact with NETCONF and Google RPC agents running on Cisco IOS XR.
+You will also use streaming telemetry, simple Python scripts and custom Ansible modules based on a model-driven SDK to enable advanced network programmability and closed-loop automation.

 ```
 $ tree -d
 .